juestellab/mb-rec-msot/README.md

 # MSOT Model-based Reconstruction Toolbox
-This is a toolbox to reconstruct initial pressure images in optoacoustic tomography, developed in the Jüstel Lab, Institute for Biological and Medical Imaging, Institute of Computational Biology, Helmholtz Zentrum München, and Chair of Biological Imaging, Technische Universität München.
+This is a toolbox to reconstruct initial pressure images in optoacoustic tomography, developed in the Jüstel Lab, Institute for Biological and Medical Imaging at Helmholtz Zentrum München, Chair of Biological Imaging at Technische Universität München, and Institute of Computational Biology at Helmholtz Zentrum München.

 ## Environment setup
 * Install the Matlab R2019b or higher with the toolboxes 'Signal Processing', 'Image Processing' and 'Parallel Computing'.